SVG canvas is infinite. ViewPort is for internal percentage sizing & gives document's parent its dimensions.

 SVG doesn't work in MSIE8, but it's in decline already.

-For SVG content doesn't work CSS: Transitions, KO Transformations nor Animations.
+For SVG content doesn't work CSS: Transitions,

 It is also the only browser not supporting SMIL Animations.